-Joseph Steele is an emerging British contemporary artist who graduated with a First Class Honours degree in Fine Arts from Newcastle University.
+Joseph Steele is an emerging London based conceptual artist who graduated with a First Class Honours degree in Fine Art from Newcastle University.

 Post graduation, Joseph Steele moved from Newcastle to East London in pursuit of ventures new.
-Artist Nest met up with him on the day of his move to film his very first exclusive online interview in London to talk about life, art, his Easy Rider exhibition and plans for the future.
+Artist Nest met up with him to film his first interview as a Londoner, talking about his escapedes and plans for the future.

 For more up to date information and further enquiries about Joseph Steele’s body of work, private art commissions and upcoming gallery exhibitions, please visit his updated website josephsteele.work to get in touch with the artist.